JYP Entertainment discography

 JYP Entertainment is a South Korean entertainment company established in 1997 by J. Y. Park.
 The company operates as a record label, talent agency, music production company, event management and concert production company, and music publishing house.
 It is currently one of the largest entertainment companies in South Korea.

 The label is home to K-pop artists such as J. Y. Park, 2PM, Day6, Twice, Stray Kids, Boy Story, Itzy, NiziU, Xdinary Heroes, Nmixx, Nexz and KickFlip.
 The label's former artists include Rain, g.o.d, Wonder Girls, 2AM, Miss A, Baek A-yeon, 15&, Got7, Bernard Park, and more.

-This is the discography of JYP Entertainment.
+This is the discography of JYP Entertainment as a label.